 Cons

-Of course, there are some downsides to choosing a CHESS-sponsored model.
+There are also some potentials downsides to choosing a CHESS-sponsored model;

-Fractional shares.
+Can't buy fractional shares.
 Under a custodian share model, you can buy and sell fractions of shares, rather than a whole share.
-This can help you start out sooner especially when you're buying stocks that are hundreds of dollars per share.
+This can help you start out sooner especially when you're buying stocks that are hundreds of dollars per share, but isn't possible under the CHESS model.
+When buying CHESS-sponsored ASX shares, you'll also need to initially buy a minimum of $500 worth of shares.

 Want to compare all your options?